-How I went from being a Contact Centre amateur to a Contact Centre professional
+This article is about how I went from being a Contact Centre amateur to a Contact Centre professional.

 My purpose in writing this is two-fold: